Skip to main content

 model = "anthropic::claude-haiku-4-5"

-Additionally, you can set model_name in the inference request to use a specific Anthropic model, without having to configure a function and variant in TensorZero.
+Additionally, you can set the model parameter in the OpenAI-compatible inference endpoint to use a specific Anthropic model, without having to configure a function and variant in TensorZero.

 -H "Content-Type: application/json" \